dasUtsav/relevo/README.md

 `npm run execute`

-`ng serve`

-This starts the node server and now the application can be accessed at http://localhost:4200/
+This starts the node server and now the application can be accessed at http://localhost:3000/

 #Issues